Web3Magic/Full-Stack-Blockchain/README.md

 Investigated stubbing console output in tests to keep the output clean.

 Working on Proof of work and the 51% attack problem.

+---Happy new year ---
+Whats Next.
+Lets make the mineblock adjust difficulty based upon how much time the last block in the chain took to be mined.